Thank You Notes

 - In addition to an email, strongly consider sending a handwritten note.
 It can help you to stand out in a positive way!
 Just make sure that it arrives in a timely fashion to ensure that your note is received before a final hiring decision is made.
 Use formal stationery or a note card with a matching envelope.
 (Avoid flowery or cute cards).
 Print or write neatly, and consider writing out a draft first.

-- You can find more tips about thank you letters and follow-up correspondence in our Resume Guide (2MB).
+- You can find more tips about thank-you letters and follow-up correspondence in our Cover Letters & Communications Guide.

 Sample Thank You Email (following an interview)